 The view from the top is also amazing, but as many people want to climb up it can sometimes get a little crowded in the beginning (especially as the path is quite narrow).
 If you decide to take on this hike, make sure to book your tickets months in advance and you will be fine.

 No matter which option you end up choosing, we can guarantee you that you can’t make a bad decision as both hikes will reward you with amazing views.
-But be aware of the Machu Picchu weather.
-Have you done one of the hikes already?
-If so, let us know about it in the comments!
+Before visiting Peru’s New Wonder of the World, make sure to check out the 10 things to know before visiting Machu Picchu.
+Enjoy!